-Many of these toxins are freed up from food sources during mastication and tend to linger in a dogs mouth.
-Activated charcoal acts like a sweeper and binding with these errant molecules and turning them into benign compounds to be passed harmlessly through the body.
+Many of these toxins are freed up from food sources during mastication and tend to linger in a dog's mouth.
+Activated charcoal acts like a sweeper and binding with these errant molecules and turns them into benign compounds to be passed harmlessly through the body.

 While it may be somewhat hilarious to see a dog chomping on mooring rope, this is not the type of fiber I've had in mind.
-What I mean is a plasticized (pressed, stretched and somewhat dried) mixture of food sources containing carbohydrate, fats, vitamins and minerals.
-It has been observed that dogs who chew this product show a significant decrease in plaque buildup, teeth stains and tartar development.
+What I mean is a plasticized (pressed, stretched, and somewhat dried) mixture of food sources containing carbohydrates, fats, vitamins, and minerals.
+It has been observed that dogs who chew this product show a significant decrease in plaque buildup, teeth stains, and tartar development.

 6. Specifically Formulated Dental Food

-These foods are rare, and the few dental dog food brands that exist are manufactured by reputable vet recommended companies that are known to research and develop foods related to different health problems to dogs.
-For example, Royal Canin's Dental Dry Food or Hill's Science's Dental Health Food or Oral Care Food.
+These foods are rare, and the few dental dog food brands that exist are manufactured by reputable vet recommended companies that are known to research and develop foods related to different health problems in dogs.
+For Example, Royal Canin's Dental Dry Food or Hill's Science's Dental Health Food, or Oral Care Food.

 7. Fruits and Veggies

 If you are averse to receiving dental aid from a tube or bag, meaning you don’t like processed goods and commercial dog foods and treats or chews, there is a more natural alternative.
-There's a number of science-backed fruits and vegetables dogs can eat, some of which can be specifically good for their teeth.
+There are a number of science-backed fruits and vegetable dogs can eat, some of which can be specifically good for their teeth.

 And don’t forget cinnamon!
-Non-toxic to dogs when given in moderation, cinnamon can be baked into their favorite treat and eliminates odor causing bacteria (28, 29).
-The rough texture of cinnamon dog biscuits or cookies also help to physically scrape the teeth of your dog and doing away with plaque and tartar.
+Non-toxic to dogs when given in moderation, cinnamon can be baked into their favorite treat and eliminates odor-causing bacteria (28, 29).
+The rough texture of cinnamon dog biscuits or cookies also helps to physically scrape the teeth of your dog and do away with plaque and tartar.

 READ NEXT: The Ultimate Guide to Your Dog's Dental Care